byu-cpe/ecen520_student/tx_download/tx_download.md

 | DEBOUNCE_TIME_US | integer | 10_000 | Specifies the minimum debounce delay in micro seconds (default 10 ms) |

 Create your top-level design as follows:
-  * Instance your debouncer module and hook up the `BTNC` button to the input of the debouncer.
-In addition, create a "one-shot" circuit on the output of the debouncer.
-The purpose of the one-shot circuit is to generate a single pulse when the button is pressed and to ignore any additional presses until the pulse has completed.
-If you do not add a one-shot circuit then the button press will be interpreted as multiple presses and multiple characters will be transmitted over the UART.
-The output of the debouncer plus one-shot circuits will go into the `send` input of your transmitter module.
   * Instance your transmitter component from the previous assignment (**Note**: do not copy your file into this assignment directory.
 Instead, use a relative path to the file in the previous assignment directory.
 If you need to make changes to the transmitter, make them in the previous directory.
 Your original submission should be properly tagged).
   * Attach the lower 8 switches on the board to the input to the UART transmitter (i.e., the value of the switches is the value to transmit over the UART).
 Insert a register between the switches and the transmitter input to synchronize the input to the global clock.
   * Attach the lower 8 switches on the board to the lower 8 LEDs.
 This way the user can more easily see the value of the switches with the LEDs
   * Attach the `tx_busy` signal from your transmitter to the LED16_B signal.
 This is the "blue" color for tricolor LED 16 on the board (it should flash blue when the transmitter is busy)
   * Attach the CPU reset so that when pressed, the system will be reset (note that the input reset polarity is negative asserted).
 Add two synchronizing flip-flops between the reset button and your internal reset signal to synchronize the reset signal to the global clock.
-We will discuss the purpose of these synchronizing flip-flops later in the class

-**TODO**: Put the synchrnooizer in the top level design (not the debouncer)
+  * Create the 'send' signal for your tx module from the 'BTNC' on the board
+    * Add a two flip-flop synchronizer for the 'BTNC' button to synchronize the button to the global clock
+    * Instance your debouncer module and hook up the output of the synchronizer to the debouncer module
+    * Create a "one-shot" circuit on the output of the debouncer.
+The purpose of the one-shot circuit is to generate a single pulse when the button is pressed and to ignore any additional presses until the pulse has completed.
+If you do not add a one-shot circuit then the button press will be interpreted as multiple presses and multiple characters will be transmitted over the UART.
+The output of the one-shot circuit will go into the `send` input of your transmitter module.

-Note that you must follow the [Level 2](../resources/coding_standard.md#level_2) coding standards for your Verilog files.
+You must follow the [Level 2](../resources/coding_standard.md#level_2) coding standards for your Verilog files.

+### Top-Level .do Simulation

+Simulate your top-level circuit with a .do file named `sim_tx_top.do`.
+In this .do file, add waveforms for signals at the top-level, your internal transmitter, and the debouncer.
+Simulate the top-level with the default baud rate and a debouncer wait time of 5us to make the simulation shorter.
+Create a screenshot of the simulation and name it `sim_tx_top.png`.

+### Top-Level Testbench

 A top-level testbench, [top_tb.sv](./top_tb.sv), has been created for you to test your top-level design.
-This testbench also uses the [rx_model.sv](../tx_sim/rx_model.sv) simulation model from the previous assignment.
+This testbench also uses the [rx_model.sv](../tx_sim/rx_model.sv) simulation model from the previous assignment and the gen_bounce.sv from this assignment.
 Make sure your top-level design successfully passes this testbench.
-Add a makefile rule named `sim_tx_top` that will perform this simulation from the command line using the default parameters.
+Add a makefile rule named `sim_tx_top_tb` that will perform this simulation from the command line using the default parameters.
-In addition, make a second makefile rule named `sim_tx_top_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity.
+Save the output of this simulation to a file named `sim_tx_top_tb.log` In addition, make a second makefile rule named `sim_tx_top_tb_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity (save the output to a file named `sim_tx_top_tb_115200_even.log`).
-**TODO** Note that the testbench has significantly shortened the debounce delay time to shorten the simulation.
 Do not proceed to the next step until you have successfully simulated your top-level design for both baud rates and parities.

-### Simulation

-.do file simulation

-Testbench simulation

 ## Design Implementation